raspberrypi/documentation/remote-access/ssh/unix.md

 ssh -Y pi@192.168.1.5
 ```

+Since [X11 is no longer included with OSX](https://support.apple.com/en-gb/HT201341), you will have to [download](https://www.xquartz.org/) and install it.

 Now you're on the command line as before, but you have the ability to open up graphical windows, for example:

 ```bash